On the Table

-NEWaukee is excited to announce it will be a mega-table host for the Greater Milwaukee Foundation’s On the Table community conversations.
+NEWaukee is excited to announce that, for the second year, it will be a mega-table host for the Greater Milwaukee Foundation’s On the Table community conversations.
 On the Table will elevate civic conversation, foster new relationships and inspire action for the benefit of greater Milwaukee.

-Thousands of people will gather throughout the region on October 17 for breakfast, lunch or dinner to put ideas and discussion literally On The Table.
-When people share a meal together, engage in meaningful conversation including listening and learning from one another, we have the power to impact lives and whole communities.
+Thousands of people will gather throughout the region on October 9th for breakfast, lunch or dinner to put ideas and discussion literally On The Table.
+When people share a meal together and engage in meaningful conversation including listening and learning from one another, we have the power to impact lives and whole communities.

 You are invited to join NEWaukee’s community dinner in the Rotunda of City Hall.
 Our table will be set for any and all guests interested in individual and collective discussion about improving the quality of life in our community.
 This is your chance to break bread with friends both new and old while building relationships and generating ideas that move our community forward.
 As you prepare to participate, consider how diverse perspectives could invigorate dialogue at your table and challenge yourself to meet someone new.